California Road Trip | The Best Places To Stop On A California Road Trip

 Golden Gate from the Marin County side of Highway 101

 I was heading to my friends’ place in Petaluma and rather than take 101 during rush hour, I took the scenic route along the coast.
 There’s a viewpoint at Muir Beach with gorgeous views and great photo ops.

 Stopping for the pretty views

-You can’t drive through wine country without hitting up a winery!!
+You can’t drive through wine country without stopping at a winery!!
 I don’t condone drinking and driving so I never do tastings when I’m on driving.
-I stopped at Francis Ford Coppola’s winery just a few weeks ago and was sad because I couldn’t do a wine tasting.
-I did buy some gifts and looked at the movie memorabilia from Francis Ford and daughter Sofia’s movies.
-So cool!!
+But while I was near Healdsburg, I stopped at Francis Ford Coppola’s winery.
+It was pretty sad to be there and not try and wine.
+But I did buy some gifts and looked at the movie memorabilia from Francis Ford and daughter Sofia’s movies.
 I’m slightly obsessed with this place.